Lara Croft: Tomb Raider: Home media

 Lara Croft: Tomb Raider was released on DVD and VHS on November 13, 2001; a Blu-ray release followed on June 3, 2008.
 A 4K UHD Blu-ray release followed on February 27, 2018.

 On the North American video rental charts, the film grossed $38.5 million in DVD rental revenue, as of December 2001.
 In the United Kingdom, it was watched by 7 million viewers on television in 2004, making it the year's sixth most-watched film (and third most-watched British film) on television.

 Reception

 Box office

-Tomb Raider was a box office success.
-The movie debuted at number one with $48.2 million, ahead of Atlantis: The Lost Empire and Shrek, giving Paramount its second-best debut after Mission: Impossible 2 and the fifth-highest debut of 2001.
+Lara Croft: Tomb Raider was a box office success as it debuted at number one with $48.2 million, ahead of Atlantis: The Lost Empire and Shrek, giving Paramount its second-best debut after Mission: Impossible 2 and the fifth-highest debut of 2001.
 In addition, it had the fourth largest June opening weekend, behind Jurassic Park, Austin Powers: The Spy Who Shagged Me and Batman Forever.
-It beat the opening record for a film featuring a female protagonist ($42.3 million for Scary Movie) as well as the opening record for a video game adaptation ($31 million for Pokémon: The First Movie), and is one of the highest grossing video game to film adaptations.
-The movie has grossed a total of $274,703,340 worldwide.
+It surpassed the opening record for a film featuring a female protagonist, previously held by Scary Movie ($42.3 million), as well as the opening record for a video game adaptation, previously set by Pokémon: The First Movie ($31 million).
+The film maintained its status as the highest-grossing video game adaptation until the release of Prince of Persia: The Sands of Time in 2010, and remains one of the highest-grossing video game-to-film adaptations.
+According to the Associated Press, the opening weekend audience was 55 percent male and 45 percent female.

+The film grossed a total of $131,168,070 domestically and $274,703,340 worldwide.
+Adjusted for inflation, Lara Croft: Tomb Raider remains the second highest grossing live-action adaptation of a video game at the domestic box office.